nnarhinen/nnarhinen.github.com/_posts/2011-01-15-Serving-large-xml-files.md

 ## And the winner is: XmlWriter

 So to sum things up.
 If the capabilities XmlWriter offers are enough for you, you should definitely be using it.
-With one million “product” items, the times to process the data and get the contents to your client will be split in half comparing to DOMDocument.
-And what’s most important: you will be consuming only a fraction of the memory, which then leads to better performance and scalability.
+With one million 'product' items, the times to process the data and get the contents to your client will be split in half comparing to DOMDocument.
+And what's most important: you will be consuming only a fraction of the memory, which then leads to better performance and scalability.